 Training program teaches cyber operators to adopt an offensive mindset to defend against attacks

 As a cyber engineer, he is more than familiar with the internet, cybersecurity and the threats that exist online.

 But once he learned more about known cyber exploits and vulnerabilities, and started thinking like a hacker, he quickly realized that he needed to do more to protect his devices.

-“It's like in Harry Potter where they had ‘Defense Against the Dark Arts’ teachers who taught the wizarding students all the dark arts so they knew how to defend themselves against it,” said Ferguson, who works in computer network operations at Raytheon Intelligence & Space’s Cyber Offense and Defense Experts, or CODEX.
+“It’s like in Harry Potter where they had ‘Defense Against the Dark Arts’ teachers who taught the wizarding students all the dark arts so they knew how to defend themselves against it,” said Ferguson, who works in computer network operations, or CNO, at Raytheon Intelligence & Space’s Cyber Offense and Defense Experts, or CODEX.

 Raytheon Intelligence & Space, a Raytheon Technologies company, recognizes that cyber defenders need to know the techniques, tactics, and tools that hackers — be they state actors, ransomware criminals, or lone-wolfs — use, so they’ll be better able to defend against them.

-CODEX is addressing this shortfall through an in-house program to develop and increase these rare skillsets.
-Called Offensive Labs, it’s a training program that is teaching students topics such as vulnerability research, computer network operations, and binary reverse engineering, the process of dissecting and understanding source code when the original software code is unavailable.
+Raytheon Technologies is addressing this shortfall through an in-house program to develop and increase these rare skillsets.
+Called Offensive Labs, it’s a training program that is teaching students topics such as vulnerability research, or VR, CNO, and binary reverse engineering, the process of dissecting and understanding source code when the original software code is unavailable.

 “We’re approaching this from the perspective of a hacker and using our knowledge of offensive tactics to better inform how we do cyber defense.”